 The Stroke Rehabilitation Program philosophy is that comprehensive rehabilitation is best achieved through an interdisciplinary team approach.
 The core team consists of:

-The multi-disciplinary team is lead by Dr. Michael Reding, M.D. and Dr. Mery Elashvilli, M.D, D.O.
+The multi-disciplinary team is led by Mery Elashvilli, M.D, D.O., and Carolin Dohle, M.D.
 Both physicians have extensive experience caring for individuals who have suffered a stroke.
-As the leaders of the team, Dr. Reding and Dr. Elashvilli are responsible for directing the medical care of the individual and monitoring the overall team process and outcome.
-At Burke, a physician is available 24 hours a day, seven days a week.
-Medical consultations (Podiatry, Urology, Plastics, ENT, Dermatology, etc.) are available to address all patient needs while at Burke.
+As the leaders of the team, Dr. Elashvilli and Dr. Dohle are responsible for directing the medical care of the individual and monitoring the overall team process and outcome.
+At Burke, a physician is on site 24 hours a day, seven days a week.
+Medical consultations (Podiatry, Urology, Plastics, ENT, Dermatology, etc.) are also available to address all patient needs while at Burke.

 Patient and Family/Caregiver